dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 }
 ```

-As you can see there is a class declared here so we need to add it to the namespaces at the top of the file.
+As you can see, there is a class declared here so we need to add it to the namespaces at the top of the file.
 Where it says:

 ```php
 use Symfony\Bundle\FrameworkBundle\Controller\Controller;